rulewis/journey-optimizer.en/help/using/offers/offers-e2e.md

     [!DNL :bulb:] Learn more in [this section](#create-fallback)

-1. Create a collection to include the offers you just created
+1. Create a collection to include the offers you created

     [!DNL :bulb:] Learn more in [this section](#create-collection)